simon1daccache/wampserver/README.md

-# wampserver
+# Wampserver MYSQL Error Solution
-Wampserver MYSQL Error Solution
+This repository has the data folder with all the needed files in order to have MySQL database functional in wamp server application